All Episodes

 And that election was over before the polls closed in California.

-Jimmy Carter conceded, said no mas, no mas, before they'd even shut down in California.
+Jimmy Carter conceded, said, nomas, nomas, before they'd even shut down in California.

-You know, I may I made a point earlier in the program, speaking of Reagan, I want to repeat this because I think it's fundamentally important as all of you prepare in Iowa to go caucus.
+I want to repeat this because I think it's fundamentally important as all of you prepare in Iowa to go caucus.

 But I want to repeat something I said early on.

-We we've we've had a lot of people on the Republican side, not just in this campaign, but for the last number of years, urge the party to get rid of Reagan.
+We've had a lot of people on the Republican side, not just in this campaign, but for the last number of years, urge the party to get rid of Reagan.

-We gotta get past it.
+We've got to get past it.

-You know, Reagan here and it's long gone, it's over with.
+You know, Reagan era, it's long gone.

-We never hear the Democrats say the era of FDR is over, or the JFK era is over, or they never throw any of their ex-presidents overboard.
+We never hear the Democrats say the era of FDR is over or the JFK era is over or they never throw any of their ex-presidents overboard.

 They don't even throw Jimmy Carter overboard.